alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 **Linked**

-Each Doc links with `See also` and reference and tags and catetorirs to other Docs.
+Each Doc links with `See also` and reference and tags and categories to other Docs.
 Documents are piecemeal.

+Each Doc links level up and down.

 *Good examples:*